xodio/xod/docs/tutorial/data-types-and-conversions/README.md

 <p>This inconvenience will be fixed in future versions of XOD.</p>
 </div>

-We need some source of pulses that will kick `analog-input` to update its readings.
-The `clock` node will help here.
-Set its `IVAL` to 0.02 seconds.
-That would give us a 50 Hertz refresh rate.
+In Inspector you’ll see “Continuously” as a value for `UPD` input.
+Leave it as is.
+It controls how often the microcontroller should read values from the analog port.
+“Continuosly” means as fast as it can.
+To save resources you may control readings manually (e.g. with a `clock` node) but that’s beyond our current requirements.

-Now note that we have the `SIG` output of our potentiometer linked to the `DUTY` input of our LED.
+Now note that we have the `VAL` output of our potentiometer linked to the `DUTY` input of our LED.
 They both operate on a *number type* in the range from 0.0 to 1.0, so no conversions are necessary and we link them directly.

 Our program now runs like this:

-- On boot, the clock is set up;
-- Every 20 ms the clock kicks the analog input with the potentiometer, causing it to read the value again;
+- The controller reads potentiometer values as fast as it can
 - The value is fed to the PWM output with the LED, causing it to update its brightness.